NoMacca/seatingplanner/README.md

 Do a check for whether there are enough seats for a seating plan

+Flow for adding (Chair/Desk)
+Click on chair or desk
+Move onto grid - a shadow showing where it will land.
+Click again to allocate the block.
 When off grid.
-Delete delete the original.
+Delete the block.
+Idea of moving multiple selected cells
+Drag and drop features

 TODO
 Drag and drop and a click need to be separate processes.
 Don't mix up.